yllieth/angular-http-status/README.md

       .config(...
     ```

-3. enjoy!

-## Usage

 ### The `HttpCodes` constant

-It's a _big_ object with status text as keys and status codes as values, like:
+It's an object with status text as keys and status codes as values, like:

 ```json
 {